Perl: A Better Cross-Platform CLI Tool Across Unix Systems

 This also reminded me of a time when I met some issues with GNU grep

-not having the -P
+sometimes not having the -P

-option for better regular expression support on some systems
+option for better regular expression support on some systems in the company, while present on others due to version differences.

 2. Perl

-being recommended multiple
+being recommended multiple times.

-I never used Perl, but I know it was ubiquitous, because it was once very
+I never used Perl but knew it was ubiquitous because it was once very popular for web applications.

-we take for granted in other systems (like that -P
+It also brought powerful regular expressions that we take for granted in other systems (like that -P

 option of grep